seatsurfing/seatsurfing.github.io/docs/config.md

 **_Only relevant for self-hosted environments._**

-While you can configure organisation-specific settings in the administrator web interface, global settings are set using environment variables.
+While you can configure organization-specific settings in the administrator web interface, global settings are set using environment variables.
 Set these environment variables when running the Seatsurfing backend Docker container.

 ## Example: Using Docker Compose